-Every time I feel free from mental illness, it comes roaring back and I end up being fooled again.
+Every time I feel free from mental illness, it comes roaring back, and I Can’t believe I got fooled again.

-The dominating force that is mental illness is an indecisive old entity; cruel beyond measure; it teases with moments where you are free from its grasp; then, like that of the head torturer, it throws you back into your prison cell once it’s convinced you you are free.
+The dominating force that is mental illness is an indecisive old entity; cruel beyond measure, it teases with moments where you are free from its grasp – then, like that of the head torturer, it throws you back into your prison cell once it’s convinced you are free.
 I knew in my heart that I was fooled again.

 It’s a reminder that mental illness still holds a firm grip over my ability to consistently live my life.